-Delivery sub-action Description Compliance 4.1 Develop the central repository for procurement lessons learned feedback and review the process for analysis and change implementation.
-Transport Scotland has developed a central database to record lessons learned across its projects and procurements to ensure lessons are readily shared across teams.
+Develop the central repository for procurement lessons learned feedback and review the process for analysis and change implementation.

+Compliance: Transport Scotland has developed a central database to record lessons learned across its projects and procurements to ensure lessons are readily shared across teams.
 Lessons learned are captured, reviewed and shared on a quarterly basis, ensuring procurement lessons learned are incorporated into future procurement activity.

-Delivery sub-action Description Compliance 4.2 Review and update the Transport Scotland Procurement Strategy template, Transport Scotland Procurement Toolkit and Procurement Compliance Check Procedure annually to take account of any legislative changes, internal policy changes and ensure consistency between documents.
-The Transport Scotland Procurement Strategy template is regularly reviewed and updated to ensure compliance with accordance with Scottish Government governance procedures and policy.
+Review and update the Transport Scotland Procurement Strategy template, Transport Scotland Procurement Toolkit and Procurement Compliance Check Procedure annually to take account of any legislative changes, internal policy changes and ensure consistency between documents.

+Compliance: The Transport Scotland Procurement Strategy template is regularly reviewed and updated to ensure compliance with accordance with Scottish Government governance procedures and policy.
 This document was updated in 2020 and January 2021.

 The Procurement Toolkit and the Procurement Compliance Check template are regularly reviewed and were most recently updated in January 2021.

-Delivery sub-action Description Compliance 4.3 Government and wider public sector led initiatives, such as e-procurement and consider implementation within Transport Scotland.
-Transport Scotland supported a number of public sector led activities including: attending Scottish Government collaborative meetings relating to procurement and Fair Work First ongoing stakeholder engagement with public bodies to share knowledge about implementing Project Bank Accounts using PECOS EASEBUY for e- Procurement and liaising with Scottish Government colleagues about the implementation of electronic invoicing liaison with the Scottish Government's capability team to consider how to implement initiatives to mitigate climate change Transport Scotland advertises procurements on Public Scotland Contracts, and uses the portal as a platform for managing the procurement process when possible.
+Engage with Scottish Government and wider public sector led initiatives, such as e-procurement and consider implementation within Transport Scotland.

+Compliance: Transport Scotland supported a number of public sector led activities including:

+- Attending Scottish Government collaborative meetings relating to procurement and Fair Work First. - Ongoing stakeholder engagement with public bodies to share knowledge about implementing Project Bank Accounts. - Attending a programme of UK Government led procurement and contract practice webinars.

+- Using PECOS EASEBUY for e-Procurement and liaising with Scottish Government colleagues about the implementation of electronic invoicing. - Liaison with the Scottish Government's capability team to consider how to implement initiatives to mitigate climate change.

-Delivery sub-action Description Compliance
+Transport Scotland advertises procurements on Public Scotland Contracts, and uses the portal as a platform for managing the procurement process when possible.

-4.4 Engage with internal and external stakeholders, as appropriate, to facilitate sharing of best practice.
-Transport Scotland is an active, supportive member of the Scottish Government's Procurement Collaboration Group and routinely shares best practice with attendees.
+Engage with internal and external stakeholders, as appropriate, to facilitate sharing of best practice.

+Compliance: Transport Scotland is an active, supportive member of the Scottish Government's Procurement Collaboration Group and routinely shares best practice with attendees.
 We have also been an active member of the Scottish Government's Construction Leadership Forum and are also assisting with the creation of the Scottish Government Multi-Supplier Civil Engineering Works Framework.

 Transport Scotland has engaged with the following external organisations to facilitate sharing of best practice:

-Association for Consultancy and Engineering
+- Association for Consultancy and Engineering

-Civil Engineering Contractors Association
+- Civil Engineering Contractors Association

-Network Rail
+- Network Rail

-train operating companies
+- train operating companies

-freight operating companies
+- freight operating companies

-Office of Rail and Road
+- Office of Rail and Road

-Rail Delivery Group
+- Rail Delivery Group

-Audit Scotland
+- Audit Scotland

-Highlands & Islands Enterprise
+- Highlands & Islands Enterprise